earchibong/devops_projects/kubernetes.md

 - cfssl and cfssljson utilities
 - Kubernetes cluster

-**3 EC2 Instances will be crreated, and in the end, the following parts of the cluster will be properly configured:**
+**3 EC2 Instances will be created, and in the end, the following parts of the cluster will be properly configured:**

 - One Kubernetes Master
 - Two Kubernetes Worker Nodes